mdasyg/smartthermostat/README.md

 + To get more info about the tasks, look at the `lib/tasks`

-## web-console white-list ips
+## Web-console white-list ips

 1. Set your developments' machines ips in the web-console configuration on the secrets as an array of strings. `e.g ['192.168.1.2', '192.168.1.3']`

-# Web server setup
+# Deploy in production mode

+## Web-Server initialization

-1. In order to serve a rails app through apache or nginx you must set:
+In order to serve a rails app through apache or nginx you have to follow the directions below.

-+ `home-automation-server/public` as document root
-+ the environment to run on with `RailsEnv ...` directive

-# Deploy

-You have to run some commands in order to deploy/run the app in production mode
+1. First find out the path that files must exists on your system in order for web server to have access to them

+2. For a rails app, as document root must be set the directory `public` which is inside the app's root folder, e.g: `home-automation-server/public`

+3. Also the desired environment that the rails app have to run on must be set.
+For examlpe to run on production mode in apache web server the directive `RailsEnv production` must be set

+## Rails app configuration for production mode

+1. Dont forget to update the production section settings into `config/secrets.yml`
 1. `RAILS_ENV=production rails db:migrate`
 2. `RAILS_ENV=production bundle exec rake assets:precompile`
-3. set web server in production mode and restart
+3. After that web server has to be restarted

 # Notes